great-expectations/great_expectations/docs/docusaurus/docs/contributing/contributing_maturity.md

     </ul>
 </div>

 These readiness levels allow experimentation, without the need for unnecessary changes as features and APIs evolve.
-These readiness levels also help streamline development, by providing contributors with a clear, incremental path for creating and improving the Great Expectations code base.
+These readiness levels also help streamline development by providing contributors with a clear, incremental path for creating and improving the Great Expectations code base.

 The following table details Great Expectations readiness levels.
 Great Expectations uses a cautious approach when determining if a feature or code change should be moved to the next readiness level.
-If you have need a specific feature or code change advanced, open a GitHub issue.
+If you need a specific feature or code change advanced, open a GitHub issue.

 | Criteria                                 | <i class="fas fa-circle" style={{color: "#dc3545"}}></i> Experimental <br/>Try, but do not rely | <i class="fas fa-circle" style={{color: "#ffc107"}}></i> Beta <br/>Ready for early adopters | <i class="fas fa-check-circle" style={{color: "#28a745"}}></i> Production <br/>Ready for general use |